thor-harsh/Project--R-12/README.md

 Start-the number of the first (topmost) vertebra operated on.

-We will be working on predicting whether the given child is having Kyphosis or not?<br><br/>
+We will be working on predicting whether the given child is having Kyphosis or not?<br>

 </table>